Quick Answer

 5. Sleep Talking (Neend Mein Baatein)

-Usually harmless!
+Usually not a cause for concern.
 Very common in children.
 No treatment needed unless associated with other problems.

 Age-Specific Normal vs Concerning